mnewnham/ADIMLab-1.1.9/README.md

 [![Flattr Us!](http://api.flattr.com/button/flattr-badge-large.png)](https://flattr.com/submit/auto?user_id=ErikZalm&url=https://github.com/MarlinFirmware/Marlin&title=Marlin&language=&tags=github&category=software)

 ## ADIMLab 1.1.9
 This is a version of Marlin for the ADIMLab gantry printer.
 This build only works for the "White Board" hardware version.
-This build supports dual cooling fans.

 ## Marlin 1.1.x

 The 1.1.x branch is home to all tagged releases of Marlin 1.1 (final version 1.1.9 – July 2018).